FriendlyCaptcha/friendly-challenge/docs/api.md

 <div class="frc-captcha" data-sitekey="<my sitekey>" data-start="auto"></div>
 ```

 ## Javascript API
-For more advanced integrations you will probably can use the **friendly-challenge** Javascript API.
+For more advanced integrations you can use the **friendly-challenge** Javascript API.

 ### If you are using the widget script tag
 If you added widget script tag to your website, a global variable `friendlyChallenge` will be present on the window object.